-S.3.1.
-GATE POSITION.- Provision shall be made to clearly indicate to the operator the position of the gates leading directly to and from the weigh hopper.

-S.3.2.
-INTERLOCKS.- Each automatic bulk weighing system shall have operating interlocks to provide for the following:

-- (a) Product cannot be cycled and weighed if the weight recording element is disconnected or subjected to a power loss. - (b) The recording element cannot print a weight if either of the gates leading directly to or from the weigh hopper is open. - (c) A "low paper" sensor, when provided, is activated.

-- 2.22.
-Automatic Bulk Weighing Systems for Grain - (d) The system will operate only in the proper sequence in all modes of operation.
+- S.3.1.
+GATE POSITION.- Provision shall be made to clearly indicate to the operator the position of the gates leading directly to and from the weigh hopper. - S.3.2.
+INTERLOCKS.- Each automatic bulk weighing system shall have operating interlocks to provide for the following: - (a) Product cannot be cycled and weighed if the weight recording element is disconnected or subjected to a power loss. - (b) The recording element cannot print a weight if either of the gates leading directly to or from the weigh hopper is open. - (c) A "low paper" sensor, when provided, is activated. - (d) The system will operate only in the proper sequence in all modes of operation.